Iceland South Coast

 Recommended attire: The best way to prepare is to bring lots of layers, including waterproof and windproof outerwear: boots, jacket, pants and at least two pairs of gloves, preferably at least one pair of flip-top mittens, two hats, and lots of hand warmers.
 If you are not sure-footed, please consider a pair of crampons for walking over ice and snow.

 No vigorous activity will be required, but please consider your physical abilities and limitations prior to registering.
 Most locations will be within sight of the van, but you should be comfortable carrying your own equipment over uneven ground in the dark.
-Our tour in the ice cave will involve walking on ice with the use of crampons (provided along with a helmet for this day only), and may involve some scampering and scrambling.
+Our optional tour in the ice cave (additional cost) will involve walking on ice with the use of crampons (provided along with a helmet for this day only), and may involve some scampering and scrambling.

 Please read our FAQs section for more information about skill and gear requirements, and other information that pertains to all our workshops.